Dataset Class

 setLabel{ value label }

-Detailed Function Descriptions
+Detailed Functions Descriptions

 addPoint